-- Be mindful of what you're taking notes in class
+- Be mindful of how you’re taking notes in class.

-- When it comes to learning, whatever works for you is the best system.
+- When it comes to learning strategies, whatever works for you is the best system.

 - Don’t do all of your assigned reading.

-- Gauge your classes and figure out what you're going to be assessed.
+- Gauge your classes and figure out what you’re going to be assessed on.

 - Apply your reading time based on those assessments.

 - The Student Success Triangle: learning, value creation, and relationship building